earlman/me-content/README.md

 [These instructions were adapted from here.](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/)

+## Folder Structure

+For the initial version of this blog, the folder structure will be as follows:

+    content
+    |-- articles
+    |-- notes
+    |-- experience
+        |-- books
+        |-- movies
+        |-- shows

 ## Formatting

 This content will be stored as Markdown files, with properties formatted as YAML.